Code-Institute-Submissions/RossClarkScotland-Milestone2/README.md

 - The navigation bar allows users to easily navigate the pages of the site by giving them a simple site overview.
 It also contains a hover effect, creating a border around the navigation bar the user is currently hovering over, for further clarity.

+- As it provides a cleaner aesthetic on smaller devices, the navigation bar appears on the homepage in the form of a hamburger-style dropdown menu.
+However, all other pages contain navigation links as texts directly on a banner image at the top of the page.
+ This decision was made because both the changing colours between the banner image and the main page and the text atop each page would mean that a burger-style menu would be less aesthetically pleasing on all other pages as it would mix / cut across both colours and content.
+The navigation bar directly on the banner image in this case provides a better aesthetic and has the additional benefit of reducing the number of times users need to click to access information, i.e. by not requiring the user to click a burger menu to see the navigation bar before selecting another page.

 - The minimalist footer allows users to easily access related social media pages without encroaching on other site content.
 The social media icons in the footer turn to green, matching the green of the aurora borealis on the hero image, whenever a user hovers over them.